swc-kdzekov/task-manager/README.md

 # Task manager simulator

-A simple task manager simulator created as REST API service with scheduler.
+Simple task manager simulator created as REST API service with scheduler.
 The service is written to work with Postgres and other sql compatible databases.
 The database connection configuration is in **application.properties** file.
 The current implementation was built on Postgres 14.4.<br />
 The Url of the service is: *http(s)://{host}:{port}/tasks<br />*
 <br />
 ### Prerequisites